 A collection of oral histories taken by the federal Works Projects Administration’s Federal Writers Project in 1939.
 The volume focuses on the settlement period in Clatsop County.
 Many of the interviewees are descendents of the Native American tribes.

 Chappel, Jill A. “Fort Hill Historic Inventory Astoria, Oregon: Historic Context Statement.”
 Report No. 177.
 Eugene: Heritage Research Associates, 1995.
-Maps, illustrations, photographs, bibliography, appendixes Pp 86.
+Maps, illustrations, photographs, bibliography, appendixes.
 92 pages.
-[PDF 4.1 mb ]

 Clatsop County Historical Society, Cumtux, Astoria: Clatsop County Historical Society.

 This historical quarterly includes articles, photographs and maps related to the county’s history.
-Recent issues have been about 50 pages each.
+Recent issues run about 50 pages.

 Deur, Douglas.
 “Land and Life in the Columbia-Pacific Region: A Special History Study of Lewis and Clark National and State Historical Parks.”
 Washington, DC: National Park Service, 2013.
 Maps, Photographs, Bibliography, Appendices.
-Pp. 546. [pdf
+546 pages.

 Demuth Glick Consultants.
 “Cultural Resources Survey and Interpretive Assessment for the Tillamook State Forest Comprehensive Recreation Study.”
 Salem, OR: Oregon Dept. of Forestry and Oregon Parks and Recreation Dept., 1992.
 Maps, Photographs, Illustrations, Bibliography, Appendices.
-Pp. 154.
+154 pages.

 Koler/Morrison Preservation and Planning Consultants.
 “A Survey and Inventory of Historic Resources, City of Seaside, Oregon.”
 Seaside: City of Seaside, 1987.
 Photos, maps, bibliography.
 271 pages.